litosmunoz/Exploring-San-Francisco/README.md

 <img src="maps/Map with Scores.png" width="1500" height="500">

+### Conclusion:
+Based on the requests and the importance given to each one of them (weighted average), the most appropriate location to place the offices is at Point 1.

 ### Deliverables:
 There is one main deliverable, a jupyter notebook where I have done my search and ended up with a selected location for the new office.
 I have saved the main dataframe with the conditions and the corresponding scores per location.
 As well, I have saved some maps that show visually where are the main zones of interest.